chardso/Building-a-DIY-audio-ultra-bass-amplifier/README.md

 # Building-a-DIY-audio-ultra-bass-amplifier

 DIY audio means "do it yourself"rather than buying apiece of possibly expensive audio equipment such as a high-end audio amplifier or speaker.

 The person practicing DIY audio will make it by him/herself

 ![](Images/crosscheck.png)

 For more on procedure ,read from the link [Procedure](procedure.md)

 For materials, click>>> [materials](Material-details.csv)

+# step by step procedure of building an ultra bass amplifier.

+## experiment one
 - Tie the transistor TDA 2030 on the alluminium piece.

 - Spray it's terminals left and right and apply soldering wire on each terminal.